 Apple recommends that the validation code should be resilient against circumvention or alteration.
-Receigen generates code that uses mechanisms like strings obfuscation, constants computation, de-referenced function calls, non-predictible branching, and inlining so the resulting binary code can be hardly reverse-engineered.
-Moreover, Apple suggest that the validation code should change to not provide a common target.
+Receigen generates code that uses mechanisms like strings obfuscation, constants computation, de-referenced function calls, non-predictible branching, and inlining so the resulting binary code can be hardly reverse-engineered or patched.
+Moreover, Apple suggests that the validation code should change to not provide a common target.
 That is why, each time Receigen generates code, it is different.

 Ever wanted to know if an application is signed or if what its receipt contains ?
-Receigen provides a inspector window where you can visualize the signature and receipt status of any application.
+Receigen provides an inspector window where you can visualize the signature, the receipt and the entitlements of any OS X application.

 The inspector shows whether the application is signed or not and whether the application contains a receipt.
-If the application is signed, the inspector displays the chain of certification.
-If the application contains a receipt, the inspector displays the attributes contained in it.
+It also displays the chain of certification for both the application and the receipt.
+If the application contains a receipt, the inspector displays all the known attributes it contains.

 Need to integrate into Xcode ?
 Using a Continuous Integration build process for your application ?
 Receigen can also be used on a command line, making easy to integrate into a building process.

-Receigen provides a command line interface that makes it suitable to be called inside Xcode build phase.
+Receigen provides a command line interface that makes it easy to be called inside a Xcode build phase.
 When invoked, Receigen only generates new validation code if the parameters have changed.
-See the Support page to learn how to integrate Receigen with Xcode.
+See the Xcode integration page to learn how to integrate Receigen with Xcode.